 Cognitive Muscular Therapy

-Cognitive Muscular TherapyTM (CMT) is a new physiotherapy treatment for knee osteoarthritis.
+Cognitive Muscular TherapyTM (CMT) is a new physiotherapy treatment originally developed for people with knee osteoarthritis.
 It is an integrated behavioural intervention which combines psychologically informed practice with muscle biofeedback training.
 The aim of CMT is to reduce muscle overactivity, minimise mechanical loading on the knee during daily activities and change beliefs related to knee osteoarthritis pain.
-The treatment, which was developed through an NHS-funded research study at the University of Salford, is published in the journal BMC Musculoskeletal Disorders.
-This paper is free to download here and includes a detailed description of the intervention along with preliminary clinical data.
-Follow the links below to find out more about the background, the intervention components and understand how patients perceive Cognitive Muscular TherapyTM.
+The treatment was developed by a team at the University of Salford through an NHS-funded research project.
+Since the original developed of CMT for knee osteoarthritis, the treatment has been adapted to manage other musculoskeletal conditions and to help people who experience breathlessness.
+Follow the links below to find out more about the treatment and to understand patient and physiotherapist perspectives.
+The final link below provides details on published and ongoing research into CMT and explains how it has been adapted for other health conditions.

 Intervention components